Tag Archives: Harlem Hellfighters

 Telling New York’s Whole Story: Black History At State Historic Sites

 Black History Month is drawing to a close.
 But at the Office of Parks, Recreation and Historic Preservation, research into New York’s Black history is continuous.
 From the 1627 arrival of the first 22 enslaved African men to the 1827 abolition of slavery in New York and into the future, Black history is the history of New York and of the United States.
-This is a cornerstone principle of ‘Our Whole History,’ a Parks initiative launched several years ago to thoroughly research and share the stories of New York State from the multiple points of view of all who lived it.
+This is a cornerstone principle of ‘Our Whole History,’ a Parks initiative launched several years ago to thoroughly research and share the stories of New York State from the points of view of all who lived it.

 As research continues, a more complete picture of the past emerges.
 The stories of the Black New Yorkers who contributed so much to New York’s history are revealed through painstaking, detail-oriented research.
 Key caretakers, highly skilled laborers, folks who contributed to a smooth-running household become clearer.